Chivalry

 The Role of Knight Oaths in Medieval Society

-Knight oaths played a crucial role in shaping medieval society, defining the code of honor that knights were expected to uphold.
-These oaths served as a moral compass, guiding knights in their actions and behavior, and holding them accountable for their deeds.
+Knight oaths played a crucial role in shaping medieval society.
+They defined the code of honor that knights were expected to uphold.
+These oaths served as a moral compass, guiding knights in their actions and behavior and holding them accountable for their deeds.

 At the heart of knightly oaths was the notion of service.
 Knights pledged their loyalty to their lord or monarch, promising to serve them faithfully and defend their honor.
 The oath of allegiance was the most important of these oaths, as it bound knights to their lord and their duties.